microsoft/Windows-IoT-Samples/HelloBlinkyBackground/README.md

 Make sure that LowLevel Capabilities in set in PackageAppManifest.
 * To do that go to Package.appxmanifesto and view the code
-* Under "<Capabilities>" if you can find "<DeviceCapability Name="lowLevel"/>" then your lowLevel Capabilities is enabled.
+* Under Capabilities if you can find "DeviceCapability Name="lowLevel"/" then your lowLevel Capabilities is enabled.
-* If this line "<DeviceCapability Name="lowLevel"/>" is not present then add it to enable the LowLevel mode and save the PackageAppManifest.
+* If this line "DeviceCapability Name="lowLevel"/" is not present then add it to enable the LowLevel mode and save the PackageAppManifest.